 If the population is finite and the sample approaches the population in size (e.g. if the First Folio was treated as a sample of Shakespeare’s published plays) then the degree of uncertainty associated with the prediction (the standard deviation) decreases in size.
 The idea is summarised in the figure above.

-Note that given ν is less than 1, dividing N by ν² causes the width of the interval to decrease and the adjusted centre to tend towards p.
+Since ν is less than 1, dividing n by ν² causes the width of the interval to decrease and the adjusted centre to tend towards p.
 See this Wilson sample-population interval calculator for the calculation.

 The distinction between descriptive and inferential statistics has become rather confused by a third development.
 This is the rise of computation.

 Since algorithms may be extremely complex, it can be difficult for a lay reader to determine whether such “computational statistics” are really inferential statistics (and therefore citable in experimental results) or just descriptive statistics, albeit of a particularly sophisticated variety.